TomObungu/mathematics.md/Further Mathematics/Core Pure 1/Linear Transformations/Invariant points and invariant lines.md

 # Invariant points
 Points that do not move under the given transformation are called invariant points.

 You can see that after the linear transformation on the set of points that form the triangle, the point marked with red cross remains the same whilst the other points are reflected on the line x=1 and are shifted from their original location.

+In this case the transformation matrix would be: $\begin{pmatrix}-1  & 0\\ 0 & 1\end{pmatrix}$ and the matrix of points for the triangle would be: $\begin{pmatrix}1  & 3 & 2\\1 & 2 & 4\end{pmatrix}$

 ![[Pasted image 20251027100509.png]]

 - For reflections in the y-axis and stretches parallel to the y-axis only, the invariant line has equation $x=0$ and y=k